green3g/cmv-widgets/RelatedRecordTable_Widget/README.md

 Related Record Table
 ====================

-A table for displaying and interacting with tables related to feature layers.
+A tabbed widget for displaying and interacting with tables related to feature layers.
 Intended for use in [CMV v1.2.0](https://github.com/cmv/cmv-app/releases/tag/v1.2.0)

 Options: